containers/podman-desktop/CONTRIBUTING.md

 - Evaluating the severity of new issues.
 If an issue is classified as "critical" or "high priority" and requires immediate attention, tag a maintainer in the issue and notify them via the public community channel.
 - Identifying issues that are simple to resolve and marking them as "good first issue," thereby encouraging newcomers to contribute to the project.
 - Evaluating any stale / lingering pull requests and pinging the respective contributors.
 If the pull request has been opened for an extensive amount of time, ping someone to contact the contributor / push any changes required to get it merged in.
 If there is no communication / the pull request is stale, close them.

+## Website Contributions

+See our [WEBSITE_CONTRIBUTING](/WEBSITE_CONTRIBUTING.md) documentation for more details on how to contribute to the website.